wang-yin/FrontendMentor/Newbie/profile-card-component-main/README.md

 - Git - Version control system.
 - GitHub - For code hosting and version control.
 - Netlify - For project deployment and static site hosting.

+### Continued development

+- In the future, the profiles data can be fetched from an API to make the project more aligned with real-world application scenarios.

+- A styling library (such as Tailwind CSS or Styled Components) can be incorporated to enhance the UI.

 ## Author